 Colorectal cancer is the third leading cause of cancer-related deaths in the United States, so regular screenings are important to minimize your risk.
-Kaiser Permanente recommends regular colorectal screenings beginning at age 50 up to 75 for average-risk patients, age 45 for African American patients, and even earlier for patients with higher risk; such as patients with a family history of colon cancer or precancerous colon polyps or a personal history of inflammatory bowel disease.
+Kaiser Permanente recommends regular colorectal screenings beginning at age 45 for average-risk patients, age 45 for African American patients, and even earlier for patients with higher risk; such as patients with a family history of colon cancer or precancerous colon polyps or a personal history of inflammatory bowel disease.

 Since the standard screening process for colorectal cancer, colonoscopies may sound unpleasant, it requires you to follow a specific diet for several days, followed by bowel prep (using laxatives to completely cleanse your colon), and then fasting the day of the procedure.
 It may be tempting to put off this important screening.